 Extend the kitchen

-For many people, the kitchen is the heart of the home, and extending yours to allow for extra surface space or a social area will add that all-important wow factor.
+For many people, the kitchen is the heart of the home, and effectively renovating the kitchen like extending yours to allow for extra surface space or a social area will add that all-important wow factor.

 Tidy up any outdoor space

 Demand for outdoor space has shot up in recent times in response to people’s cramped lockdown experiences.
 If yours is looking tired or messy, upgrading it could be the final selling point that convinces someone to pull the trigger.

 A deck or patio creates spaces for the social gatherings we all missed so dearly, while a well-tended lawn will always catch the eye.